site24x7/plugins/mongoDB/README.md

 - **Total Connections Created**: The total number of connections created since the database/server started.

 - **Total no of dbs**: The total number of databases on the system.

+- **Total Page Faults**: The total number of page faults that need disk operations.

 - **Uptime**: The total uptime of the database or system.